PlotPyStack/guiqwt/doc_src/overview.rst

 Overview
 ========

-Based on PyQwt (plot widgets for PyQt4 graphical user interfaces) and on scientific modules NumPy and SciPy, ``guiqwt`` is a Python library for efficient 2-D data plotting (curves, 1-D and 2-D histograms, images) and signal/image processing application development.
+Based on PyQwt (plotting widgets for PyQt4 graphical user interfaces) and on the scientific modules NumPy and SciPy, ``guiqwt`` is a Python library providing efficient 2D data-plotting features (curve/image visualization and related tools) for interactive computing and signal/image processing application development.

 The most popular Python module for data plotting is currently ``matplotlib``, an open-source library providing a lot of plot types and an API (the ``pylab``